Halofreak1990/XFXFramework/README.md

 * libmscorlib		- Provides the necessary classes found in mscorlib.dll to support the other libraries
 * libSystem			- Implements any types in the System.dll required by the other libs
 * libSystem.Windows - A re-implementation of the System.Windows.dll found on Windows Phone, to allow the creation of GUI-driven applications
-* libSystem.Xml		- Implements the functions found in System.Xml.dll
+* libSystem.Xml		- Implements the functions found in System.Xml.dll and System.Xml.Serialization.dll
 * libXFX			- Implements the functions found in Microsoft.Xna.Framework.dll
 * libXFX.Game		- Implements the functions found in Microsoft.Xna.Framework.Game.dll